reedcodes/talks/source/presentation/2022-hew/markdown/06-card.md

 {% endraw %}{%- endcodeblock -%}

 {%- notes "html" -%}
-Let's put it all together!
-We have enough patterns and styles to create a new pattern!
 Add CSS/Sass/Less, etc as we've been doing, the difference is coding the Card twig patterns. <b>Note the change in markup location!</b>
 {%- endnotes -%}
 {%- endslide -%}